anshsharma43/HomeSolutions/README.md

 ## Features
-- Search for professionals for plumbing, mobile repaires, etc. in your city.
+- Search for home cleaning professionals, plumbing, electricians in your city.
 - Register as service provider.
-Update providers information and password through.
+Update providers information and password through Providers Login.
-  Providers Login.
 - Admin can see and manage bookings.
 - Admin can see and manage providers.